Tornadoes of 1946: May 16 (Spain)

 An F1 tornado impacted Port de Sóller, Spain injuring 100 people.
 The European Severe Storms Laboratory noted that the rating was based on a written account of the damage by Gayà, M.

+May 23–24

+A two-day significant tornado outbreak of at least 17 tornadoes resulted in four deaths and 42 injuries.
+On May 23, two F4 tornadoes struck communities in Washington County, Kansas.
+The first F4 tornado struck near the community of Enosdale, where two farm houses were completely swept away, with a woman being killed in one of the farmhouses.
+The second F4 tornado touched down roughly an hour after the first one and traveled an almost parallel path, where it completely leveled a farmhouse, damaged five other farmhouses, and injured two people near the community of Emmons.
+An F3 tornado injured two people as it crossed the Kansas-Nebraska state line near Liberty, Nebraska.
+An F3 tornado struck Holmes Park, Kansas City, Missouri, which killed two people and injured five others.
+A long-tracked F3 tornado tracked 60 mi across Wisconsin, injuring two people.
+This was noted to have potentially have been a tornado family.
+An F4 tornado struck near Granger, Texas, where multiple homes "literally vanished" and one person was killed.

 June

 June 1 (Netherlands)

 An unrated tornado struck the city of Capelle aan den IJssel in the Netherlands.

 June 13 (Europe)

 A deadly 500 m wide F1 tornado impacted Zabrzeg, Poland, killing one person as the tornado destroyed roofs in the village and knocked down a “sizeable” part of the forest.
 On the same day, two significant tornadoes impacted portions of the Czech Republic.
 The first F2 tornado struck the villages of Stínava, Vícov, and Ptení.
 The second F2 tornado struck the village of Čejkovice.
 On the same day, an unrated tornado struck Graz, Austria.

 June 16 (Romania)

 A tornado, rated F2 by the European Severe Storms Laboratory (ESSL), struck Bucuresti, Romania.
 It was noted that the rating was assigned based on a written account of the damage, though no damage was listed by the ESSL.